David Freeman-Mitford, 2nd Baron Redesdale: Ancestry and early life

-The Mitfords are a family of the landed gentry, originally from Northumberland, whose history dates back to the 14th century.
+The Mitfords were a family of the landed gentry, originally from Northumberland, whose history dates back to the 14th century.
 Redesdale's great-great-grandfather was the historian William Mitford.
 Redesdale was the second son of (Algernon) Bertram Freeman-Mitford, 1st Baron Redesdale, and his wife, Lady Clementine Gertrude Helen Ogilvy, daughter of David Ogilvy, 10th Earl of Airlie.
 His father was a diplomat, politician and author, with large inherited estates in Gloucestershire, Oxfordshire, and Northumberland.
 He was raised to the peerage in 1902, and so his son became known as the Hon.
 David Mitford, as the family commonly used the surname 'Mitford' by itself, and not the full 'Freeman-Mitford'.

 Mitford's legendary eccentricity was evident from an early age.
 As a child, he was prone to sudden fits of rage.
 He was totally uninterested in reading and education and wished only to spend his time riding.
 He later liked to boast that he had read only one book in his life, Jack London's novel White Fang, on the grounds that he had enjoyed it so much he had vowed never to read another.
 He did, however, read most of his daughters' books.

 His lack of academic aptitude meant that he was not sent to Eton, with his older brother, but rather to Radley, with the intention that he should enter the army.
 However, he failed the entrance examination to the Royal Military College, Sandhurst, and was instead sent to Ceylon to work for a tea planter.